How to Estimate the Cost of a SaaS

 SaaS initial set up, monthly costs, yearly ongoing costs.

-Doing an estimate for a SaaS or large project can take as little as 3 hours and as much as 3 weeks of full-time work (sometimes more).
-For the most part, we like to put this together for all the people we talk to.
-It helps them run their businesses just as much as it helps us to give them a quote on the project.
+Doing an estimate for a SaaS or large project can take as little as 3 hours and often as much as 3 months of full-time work, sometimes much more.

 So if you need help with your own estimates, or with any part of your SaaS build, please let us know!
 We would love to help you find success in your new venture.